byorn/customerprofiler/README.md

 <li>Big Spender is classified if having transactions over $1000 and not equal to $1000</li>
 <li>Morning Person is classified if having transactions greater > 50% and txn time made earlier or equal to 12PM or the whole hour until 12.59PM noon</li>
 <li>Potential Saver is less than 25% of expenses, but not equal to 25%</li>
+<li>Classification messge: "No records found for the selected month" will be displayed if there is no classification </li>
 </ul>